 The disciplemaking process consists primarily of these “steps”:

-- Engage (reach those who need to know Jesus whether unsaved or unchurched)
+- Connect (reach those who need to know Jesus whether unsaved or unchurched)

 - Establish (build up the young believers in the truths of the faith so they become mature disciples of Jesus)

-- Equip (prepare those growing disciples to reach the lost (ENGAGE) and build up believers (ESTABLISH)
+- Launch (prepare those growing disciples to reach the lost (CONNECT) and build up believers (ESTABLISH)

 What Would the Strategy to Transition Our Ministry to Focus on Disciplemaking Include?